Has changed from autumn to spring term.

 Compulsory work: Approved exercises.

-Approved exercises are valid for six following semesters.
+Approved exercises are valid for five following semesters.

 Forms of Assessment